koheimiya/checkpoint/README.md

     ...
 ```
 The command runs the `Main()` task and stores the cache right next to `taskfile.py` as `.cache/checkpoint/...`.
-Please refer to `python -m checkpoint --help` for more info.
+Please refer to `python -m checkpoint.app --help` for more info.

 ## TODO
- - [ ] Taskfile examples for class-decorator based implementation
+ - [ ] Loader-based serialization
  - [ ] Simple visualizers
     - [ ] Task-wise progressbar
     - [ ] Graph visualizer